 Jason finds the work in the security industry very meaningful with a heavy responsibility to protect the important information for millions of individuals in the world.
 This is great motivation for Jason to challenge himself to always stay on the cutting edge of world-class security practices.

 In his spare time, Jason loves cooking to take his mind away from security work, though he likens the two with both having specific ingredients that require certain skills to maneuver and blend it into something fabulous.

-Listen in Jason's webcast on Leading the Cloud Transformation: Building the Roadmap:
+Listen in on Jason's webcast 'Guidance on Leading the Cloud Security Journey':

 ADDITIONAL CONTRIBUTIONS BY JASON LAM:

 - Three Cloud Security Differentiators for Leaders, Oct 2023

 - Guidance on Leading Cloud Security Journey, Sept 2023